 We are Majamba of Switzerland and we believe that celebrating human achievement is a good thing.
 For example, if you jump higher or run faster, you get a medal.
 If you excel in business, you make lots of money and sometimes you even get some recognition.
 You innovate, you get accolades and your achievement contributes to the rankings of nations in various leagues and tables.
 But if you “Innovate for Good”, you probably spend most of your time either trying to raise enough funds to get the basics done or explaining your vision to people with a quizzical look on their face.

-It takes a special type of person to go beyond random acts of kindness to devote a lifetime on building an organisation that is focused on sustainability and is also financially sustainable.
-Especially when it’s not easy to raise funds from Banks or Private Equity firms as the return on investment is not so clear to them.
+It takes a special type of person to go beyond random acts of kindness to devote a lifetime on building an organization that is focused on sustainability and is also financially sustainable.
+Especially when it’s not easy to raise funds from banks or private equity firms as the return on investment is not so clear to them.
 What is clear is that different people do not share a common definition of “What’s Good?”

 So in 2012, after two years of preparation, we launched a series of tests & experiments, to find out what motivates people to do something good, what they consider to be good and of course, what can be done to scale up good projects.

 + Fairfundr Test Launch at Swissnex / Swiss Consulate India (2014)

 By early 2015, after studying many successful ventures and over 1,000 interviews, we established that innovators who are able to create partnerships to get good done are more likely to be successful than those who try to get everything done themselves.
 And through an iterative process the 8 categories of doing good emerged.
 These 8 categories were divided into two groups.

 Basic Needs: Food & Shelter, Health & Good Living, Safe Communities, and Education.

 Sustainable Living: Environmental Balance, Startup Support, Clean Energy and Art, Music & Culture.